12:32 15 February 2012

 In the event of any of the Club’s policies and procedures leading to a complaint by a customer, the complaint should be submitted to the Club using any one of the methods listed in the contacts section above.

 Bradford City Football Club will endeavour to respond to any letter, fax or email within 7 working days of receipt of the communication.
 If it is not possible to send a full response to the issue raised within that time, an acknowledgement will be sent and a detailed reply will follow within 28 working days of the original communication.

-Bradford City Football Club is committed to providing equality of opportunity for all people regardless of race, colour, nationality, ethnic or national origin, disability, age, sex, marital status or sexual orientation.
+Bradford City Football Club is committed to providing equality of opportunity for all people regardless of age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation.

 The Club believes that all forms of verbal and physical abuse whether racial, religious or homophobic are unacceptable.
 Any individual or group found to be participating in such behaviour will be subject to Club banning orders.

 The Club promotes inclusion and will support and participate in initiatives by football authorities and other relevant agencies that are intended to promote greater social cohesion, improved behaviour and greater awareness of the need for respect for others.

 Safeguarding children, young people and vulnerable adults

 Bradford City Football Club is committed to safeguarding children, young people and vulnerable adults in all aspects of its work and match delivery.
 The Club recognises that people in football are considered by many to be role models for children, young people and vulnerable adults and it will endeavour to demonstrate the correct aspects of the game to its entire audience group.
 The Club will seek to ensure that the football stadium provides a safe and caring environment for all spectators.
 Procedures for ensuring adequate child protection safeguards will be implemented and appropriate records will be kept.

 Spectator safety and control